 Overall, we believe that with the approach described above ALTANA is in a good position to master the challenges of the markets in the years to come.

-"We collaborate closely on related technology projects and exchange our knowledge across our divisions.“ Dr. Jürgen Omeis, CTO BYK (left), Dr. Stefan Trummer, former CTO ECKART (right).
-Today Dr. Mark Stoll is CTO of ECKART.
+"We collaborate closely on related technology projects and exchange our knowledge across our divisions.“ Dr. Jürgen Omeis, ALTANA (left), Dr. Stefan Trummer, ECKART (right).

 Apart from cultivating and expanding our traditional markets, we are always interested in discovering and moving into new niche markets, because this helps us achieve sustainable, above-average growth.
 And when we open up a new market for ourselves with a known product (the way BYK did in the paper segment, for example), or penetrate new markets with a new product (as in the case of ECKART’s inkjet inks with a metallic effect), this is also an innovation in the definition provided above.
 We can also achieve sustained growth by entering newly developing markets, the so-called emerging markets.
 We intend to step up our efforts to do so in the future.
 The time horizon, however, is five or more years.
 To be successful in these fields, ALTANA has to start building appropriate internal and external cooperation networks today, and to develop scenarios in which these markets open up to us.